-Our reviews take between three and six months and we aim to provide summaries of the current knowledge and evidence in an accessible and timely way to answer questions and areas of concern identified by Integrated Care Boards (ICBs).
+We provide summaries of the current knowledge and evidence in an accessible and timely way to answer questions and areas of concern identified by Integrated Care Boards (ICBs), providers and commissioners.

-The reviews support decision making and service improvement by health and social care bodies through the provision of these summaries and reports.
+We support decision making and service improvement by health and social care bodies through the provision of evidence summaries and reports.

 Background